coin-or-tools/ThirdParty-ASL/README.md

 3. Run `make` to build the ASL library.

 4. Run `make install` to install the ASL library and header files.

+## Jacobians with for more than 2^31 nonzeros

+If selecting configure option `--with-intsize=64`, a define for `ASL_big_goff` will be enabled.
+This allows ASL to compute Jacobians with more than 2^31 entries.
+Some solvers may be able to make use of this.

+The name of the configure option is chosen to be compatible with some other projects, in particular, ThirdParty-Mumps and Ipopt.
+However, in the context of ASL it actually changes the type of some index variables from int to ssize_t.
+On many common 64-bit systems, int has a size of 32 bit and ssize_t has a size of 64 bit.